Title: Founder and President

 Terrell M. Williams, Founder and President at Pacemaker Patient Advocacy Group, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in medical device innovation and design.

 With an aptitude for innovation, Mr. Williams was very interested in finding solutions to known problems and in new discoveries that can suggest new unmet needs.
 He enjoyed physic in high school and on Career Day, a visiting engineer from a local company convinced him that an education in engineering was the path to take.
 After a semester at LeTourneau University, he earned a Bachelor of Science degree in Electrical Engineering from the Milwaukee School of Engineering in 1967.
 He accepted a creative electrical engineering position at innovative 3M, 1967 to 1969.
-A family need inspired his interest in new advances in treatment of heart disease.
+A family need inspired his interest in new advances in the treatment of heart disease.
 He was responsible for the drive system of an implantable heart, funded by NIH, at the Applied Science Division of Litton Industries from 1969 to 1971.
-He worked with visionary physicians at Medtronic, Inc. for 41 years, resulting in 49 U.S. patents; followed by retirement in 2012.
+He worked with visionary physicians while at Medtronic, Inc. for 41 years, resulting in 49 U.S. patents; followed by retirement in 2012.

 Earl Bakken challenged new employees, in 1971, to “work with visionary physicians on devices that fit the Medtronic Mission,” as he had done to produce the first wearable pacemaker.